-Pilots of powered aircraft are reminded that Standardised European Rules of the Air require that aircraft equipped with a serviceable transponder shall operate the transponder at all times during flight.
+Pilots are reminded that Standardised European Rules of the Air require that aircraft equipped with a serviceable transponder shall operate the transponder at all times during flight.
 Aircraft without sufficient electrical power supply are exempt from the requirement.

 If equipped with a transponder and an electrical charging system, it is in any case good practice to fly with the transponder turned on and with mode C selected.